gvwilson/fiction/iffy/index.md

 "She's aright," Iffy allowed proudly.
-"Still mends her own hull if we give her time, an the core's mostly holdin together.
+"Still mends her own hull if we give her time, an the core's mostly holdin' together.
 Gotta keep an eye on it, though.
 We let it sit too long,
 it just stops talkin' to us."